University of Southern California: Student body

-USC has a total enrollment of roughly 47,500 students, of which 20,000 are at the undergraduate and 27,500 at the graduate and professional levels.
+As of the 2025-2026 academic year, USC has a total enrollment of roughly 45,815 students, of which 20,768 are at the undergraduate and 25,047 at the graduate and professional levels.
 Approximately 53% of students are female and 47% are male.
 For the entering first-year class in 2020, 43% of incoming students are drawn from California, 42% from the rest of the United States, and 15% from abroad.
 In the academic year 2014–2015, USC's student body encompasses 12,300 international students, the second most out of all universities in the United States.
 Of the regularly enrolled international students, the most represented countries/regions are China (Hong Kong, Macau, and Taiwan not included), India, South Korea, and Taiwan, in that order.

 Like other private universities, the nominal cost of attendance is high; however, the university's large endowment and significant revenue streams allow it to offer generous financial aid packages.
 As of 2025, the average aid package was $71,169 among those who received aid.
 USC also offer some very competitive and highly valued merit-based scholarships (the full-tuition, four-year Mork Family, Stamps and Trustee scholarships; the half-tuition Presidential Scholarship; the one-quarter tuition Deans Scholarship), with only 5.5% of scholarship applicants being selected as finalists for the final interview invitation at the USC campus in spring.
 This makes USC one of the highest-ranked universities to offer half-tuition and full-tuition merit-based scholarships.
 These factors have propelled USC into being the 4th most economically diverse university in the nation.

 USC enrolls one of the highest number of National Merit Scholars of any university, offering finalists in the program its half-tuition Presidential Scholarship.
 As of 2021, about 72% of the student body receives about $810 million in financial aid annually.
 Twenty percent of admitted and attending students are SCions, or students with familial ties to USC, while 14 percent are the first generation in their family to attend any form of college.
 Twenty-four percent of undergraduates at USC are Pell Grant-eligible, which is defined by having come from a family household income of less than $50,000.
 There are over 375,000 living Trojan alumni.
 The USC-MSA reference is a numbering system developed by the Muslim Students' Association of the University of Southern California to access their database of the six major Hadith collections.
 Although the project currently parked, the referencing remains widely used throughout the Internet.